HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     ```

 ### Ignoring Files
-You can opt to ignore files and folder paths to push to server by creating an ignore file (`.ignore`) under the root of the theme folder (the theme that is provided in `--themePath`).
+You can opt to ignore files and folder paths to push to the server by creating an ignore file (`.ignore`) under the root of the theme folder (the theme that is provided in `--themePath`).

-When changing contents of the ignore file, the command needs to be re-run again to reflect the files the needs to be ignored.
+When changing the contents of the ignore file, the command needs to be re-run again to reflect the files that needs to be ignored.

 Sample `.ignore` file contents:
 ```txt